enogrob/krishnamurti-book-of-life/README.md

 [x] 2024-06-07 The act of listening to a fact will free the mind [x] 2024-06-08 Attention without resistance
 [x] 2024-06-09 Attention free of effort
-Choiceless Awareness
+[x] 2024-06-10 An attention that is not exclusive Choiceless Awareness
 Violence